gearglow/ReptiliaWithATwist/The List.md

 "Bloody hell!"
 Harry exclaimed.
 "What a rush!"

-"Wait 'til you read the next set,'" Janet grinned.
+"Wait 'til you read the next set," Janet grinned.

 Harry dove right in, with a fervor that would have put Hermione Granger to shame.